TWellman/BagIt/README.md

 ----------------
 Functionality:
 ----------------
-[`BagIt`](https://en.wikipedia.org/wiki/BagIt) is used as a packaging format to support storage of digital content. `BagIt` packages can be used<br />
-to facilitate data sharing with Federal, State, and Local archive centers - thus ensuring digital preservation of important datasets<br />
+[`BagIt`](https://en.wikipedia.org/wiki/BagIt) is used as a packaging format to support storage of digital content. `BagIt` packages can be used to facilitate data sharing with Federal, State, and Local archive centers - thus ensuring preservation of important datasets.
 Bags are ideal for digital content normally kept as a collection of files.
-They are also well-suited to export, for archival<br /> purposes of content normally kept in database structures that receiving parties are unlikely to support.
-Relying on cross-platform (Windows and Unix)<br />
-filesystem naming conventions, a bag's payload may include any number of directories and sub-directories (folders and sub-folders).
-A bag can specify<br />
-payload content indirectly via a "fetch.txt" file that lists URLs for content that can be fetched over the network to complete the bag; simple<br /> parallelization (e.g. running 10 instances of Wget) can exploit this feature to transfer large bags very quickly.
+They are also well-suited to export, for archival purposes of content normally kept in database structures that receiving parties are unlikely to support.
+Relying on cross-platform (Windows and Unix) filesystem naming conventions, a bag's payload may include any number of directories and sub-directories (folders and sub-folders).
+A bag can specify payload content indirectly via a "fetch.txt" file that lists URLs for content that can be fetched over the network to complete the bag; simple parallelization (e.g. running 10 instances of Wget) can exploit this feature to transfer large bags very quickly.

 1) Wide adoption in digital libraries (e.g. the Library of Congress).<br />
 2) Easy to implement using ubiquitous and ordinary filesystem tools.<br />